-This combination of symbol and signal word indicates an immediate, dangerous situation that results in death or serious injuries if it is not avoided.
+This combination of symbol and signal word indicates an immediate, dangerous condition that results in death or serious injury if it is not avoided.

-This combination of symbol and signal word indicates a possibly dangerous situation that might result in death or serious injury if it is not avoided.
+This combination of symbol and signal word indicates a possibly dangerous condition that might result in death or serious injury if it is not avoided.

-This combination of symbol and signal word indicates a possibly dangerous situation that might result in minor or slight injuries if it is not avoided.
+This combination of symbol and signal word indicates a possibly dangerous condition that might result in minor or slight injury if it is not avoided.

-This combination of symbol and signal word indicates a possibly dangerous situation that might result in damage to property and to the environment if it is not avoided.
+This combination of symbol and signal word indicates a possibly dangerous condition that might result in damage to property and to the environment if it is not avoided.